 Fabrica selected Elly Clarke to participate in a residency that addressed the idea of remote intimacy, and how relationships are extended and changed through the digital.
 Elly Clarke’s residency culminated in #Sergina’s Stimulatingly Sexy Simultaneous Simulation of Herself, an event as part of Brighton Digital Festival, that took place simultaneously in Brighton, Belgrade and Berlin.
 In this event Elly Clarke’s #Sergina, a multi-bodied, border-straddling Drag Princess, sings and performs songs about love in a time of digitalism, both online and in the flesh. #Sergina is everybody’s selfie, and no one’s.
 She is up for grabs and she is untouchable.
 She is an image and she is flawed (and confined) by her own flesh/s.
 She is a self-sculpted c-celeb.
 Her self is worn (out) on different bodies.
 She competes with her own image, and usually loses.

 This event took place at the Malborough, simultaneously downstairs at the bar and upstairs in the theatre, (as well as Belgrade and Berlin).
 It was also live broadcast online via #Sergina’s YouTube channel.
-The performance was preceded by a panel discussion at Fabrica with artist Elly Clarke and Magdalena Tyżlik-Carver, Fabrica’s post-doctoral research fellow, who supported Elly Clarke’s residency through her own research into remote intimacy, as an academic and curator.
+The residency was supported by Magdalena Tyzlik-Carver and her research (Ecologies of Intimacy) as AHRC Cultural Research Fellow, University of Sussex.